East Coast

 The Old Mill

-Learn how water turned grain into flour along the shores of Little Pigeon Forge River starting in 1830.
+Learn how the water turned grain into flour along the shores of Little Pigeon Forge River starting in 1830.
 Find two restaurants, two pottery studios, an ice cream shop, a candy maker with some of the best fudge in the area, a distillery along with shopping including the Old Mill products and a shop for cooks.

 Located at 175 Old Mill Ave. in Pigeon Forge.
 Open daily with varying hours.
 No admission to enter.